Debanjan2001/MyBlog-WebApp/README.md

 ```
 python manage.py makemigrations
 python manage.py migrate
+python manage.py makemigrations
 ```

-Create SuperUser
+Create SuperUser to get admin login features
 ```
 python manage.py createsuperuser
 ```

-After all these steps , you can start testing and developing this project.
+After all these steps , you can start enjoying this project.

-#### That's it!
-Happy Coding!
+#### P.S. - It is not perfectly optimised for mobile version but you wont any major trouble while using the hosted website through mobile